Fear of volcanic eruption on Bali forces nearly 135,000 to flee to shelters

 Some tourists, however, were having second thoughts about their holiday plans after several countries, including Singapore and Australia, issued travel advisories warning of the risk from the volcano.

-Bali’s tourism department on Thursday issued a letter reassuring travellers, and noting that flights were operating normally.
+Bali’s tourism department on Thursday issued a letter reassuring travelers, and noting that flights were operating normally.

 “The island is safe except for areas around Mount Agung.
 We urge tourists to continue visiting,” the letter said.